-ZFS works best when given whole physical disks.
-Although constructing logical devices using a volume manager, such as Solaris Volume Manager (SVM), Veritas Volume Manager (VxVM), or a hardware volume manager (LUNs or hardware RAID) is possible, these configurations are not recommended.
+You can construct logical devices for ZFS using volumes presented by software-based volume managers, such as SolarisTM Volume Manager (SVM) or Veritas Volume Manager (VxVM).
+However, these configurations are not recommended.
 While ZFS functions properly on such devices, less-than-optimal performance might be the result.